blocked shower

 How to Get Rid of Drain Flies

 Drain flies can easily ruin your relaxing bathing time.
 These small, moth-like insects breed in stagnant water and organic debris found in drains, making them a common issue in bathrooms and kitchens.
-Not only are they unpleasant, but they can also indicate potential plumbing problems.
+Not only are they unpleasant — they can also indicate an underlying plumbing problem that won’t go away on its own.

 6 Steps to DIY Methods to Eliminate Drain Flies